 Multi-site study/Cooperative research: A multi-site study uses the same protocol to conduct non-exempt human subjects research at more than one site.
-All sites will conduct study activities under the same research protocol.
+Cooperative research is a multi-site study where each institution engaged in human subjects research may conduct different study activities under the same research protocol.

 Participating Site: A domestic entity that will rely on the sIRB to carry out the site’s IRB review of human subjects research for the multi-site study.

-SMART IRB Reliance Agreement: The SMART IRB master reliance agreement was launched in 2016 to streamline the IRB review process for multi-site studies and eliminate the time and effort of negotiating IRB authorization agreements for each new study.
-It facilitates reliance for each study and defines the roles and responsibilities of institutions, IRBs, and study teams.
-About 800 institutions, including USC, have signed onto this agreement, and are actively using it as the reliance agreement for multi-site projects.
+Streamlined Multisite Accelerated Resources for Trials (SMART) IRB Reliance Agreement: The SMART IRB is not an IRB.
+It is an IRB reliance agreement used to streamline the single IRB review process for multi-site studies.
+It also defines the roles and responsibilities of institutions, IRBs, and study teams.
 For a list of SMART IRB participating institutions click https://smartirb.org/participating-institutions/

 Policies and Requirements

-Effective January 20, 2020, any institution located in the United States that is engaged in multi-site/cooperative research must rely upon approval by a single IRB (sIRB) for that portion of the research that is conducted in the United States.
+Effective January 20, 2020, any institution located in the United States that is engaged in cooperative research must rely upon approval by a single IRB for that portion of the research that is conducted in the United States, unless more than single IRB review is required by law (including tribal law) or the Federal department or agency supporting or conducting the research determines and documents that the use of a single IRB is not appropriate for the particular context.

 The single IRB (sIRB) mandate is an NIH policy effective January 25, 2018, that requires certain types of NIH-supported studies involving multiple sites where each site will conduct the same protocol involving non-exempt human subjects research to use a single IRB to accomplish IRB review and approval for all domestic participating sites.
 Single IRB is not required for international sites.